-There are many guides, blogs, and videos about building a winning profile.
-This piece consolidates some basic recommendations that, in my view, presents necessary steps; that’s definietly not a comprehensive guide.
+Many guides, blogs, and videos about building a winning profile exist.
+This piece consolidates some basic recommendations that, in my view, present necessary steps; that’s definitely not a comprehensive guide.
 So, please consume it accordingly 🙂

 In general, there are three essential steps to stand out; these steps are interconnected:

-1. Planning: Who are you?
-What are your goal?
+- Planning: Who are you?
+What are your goals?
 How do you want to be perceived?

-If you decide to stop reading this post now, at least take with you these three pillars.
+If you stop reading this post now, at least take these three pillars with you.

 Now, let’s dive into each step.